Echoes of ownership: Adversarial-guided dual injection for copyright protection in MLLMs: Additional Experiments

 In the fine-tuning setup, we employ the full training set for PathVQA, whereas a 30k-sample subset of the training set is used for each remaining dataset.
-As shown in Table~\ref{moredata_track}, we report
+As shown in Table~\ref{moredata_track}, we report the ASR of LoRA fine-tuned variants of Qwen2-VL-2B-Instruct and InternVL3.5-2B-HF.
+The results demonstrate that AGDI achieves superior copyright tracing performance compared with the baselines across a wide range of multimodal and fine tuning scenarios.

-\subsection{Experiments on more MLLMs.}
+\subsection{Experiments on more MLLMs}

 We also evaluate the copyright tracking performance on the advanced MLLM such as InternVL3.5~\cite{wang2025internvl3_5}.
-InternVL3.5 is an open-source multimodal model series featuring a "ViT-MLP-LLM" architecture that significantly enhances reasoning capabilities via Cascade Reinforcement Learning and innovatively introduces a Visual Resolution Router (ViR) for dynamic visual token compression together with Decoupled Vision-Language Deployment.
-We report the ASR on the InternVL3.5 2B and 8B parameter scale models.
+InternVL3.5 is an open-source multimodal model series featuring a "ViT-MLP-LLM" architecture that significantly enhances reasoning capabilities via cascade reinforcement learning and innovatively introduces a Visual Resolution Router (ViR) for dynamic visual token compression together with Decoupled Vision-Language Deployment.
+We report the ASR on the InternVL3.5-HF 2B and 8B parameter scale models.
 As shown in Tables~\ref{internVL8B} and~\ref{intern3.5VL_track}, consistent performance confirms that our method generalizes effectively across different architectures and increasing parameter scales.
 These results demonstrate that the effectiveness of our method is not limited by model size or architecture, exhibiting strong generalization to fine-tuned models.